-Right back George Goldsmith joined the Tigers in December 1928 and after hafl a season of acclimisation at his first professional club, he slotted into a first team regular for the next five seasons.
+Right back George Goldsmith joined the Tigers in December 1928 and after half a season of acclimatisation at his first professional club, he slotted into a first team regular berth for the next five seasons.
 Goldsmith had a reputation for pace and resilience, and was a big feature of City’s unlikely run to the FA Cup semi final in 1930.
 That season finished in relegation to Division Three North, and Goldsmith played in all three seasons it took City to return to the second tier.
-After a near ever-present season in Division Two Goldsmith’s form was such that he was attracting the attention of First Division sides.
+After a near ever-present season in Division Two George’s form was such that he was attracting the attention of First Division sides.

 In June 1934 Goldsmith switched to high flying First Division club Tottenham Hotspur, but he made only one senior appearance for the White Hart Lane side before a switch to top flight rivals Bolton Wanderers during March 1935.
 He stayed with the Trotters for a year and a half before a move to Runcorn in 1936.